dankinder/qpipe/README.md

 This is simple but inflexible.
-It becomes orders of magnitude more complicated to stream data while processing or inter-communicate with other distinct processes that maybe be performing related tasks.
+It becomes orders of magnitude more complicated to stream data while processing or inter-communicate with other distinct processes that may be performing related tasks.

 Implemented instead with the qpipe library: